samdemaeyer/thm-full-stack-search/README.md

 ## General Improvements

+- **Unit Tests**: Implemented unit tests for key components and utility functions to ensure reliability and maintainability of the codebase.
 - **React.memo Optimization**: Applied `React.memo` to key components (`SearchBar` and `ResultsList`) to prevent unnecessary re-renders and improve performance.
 - **Centralized Debounce Logic**: Introduced a new hook `useSearchLogic` to centralize state management, debouncing, and data fetching, simplifying the `SearchPage` component.
 - **React Query Integration**: Improved data fetching and state management by introducing `React Query` for caching, synchronization, and error handling.